sonianicoletti/Essence_LLM/data/markdown/Retrospective_practice.md

 - Alpha State Card Games: Chase the State
 - Essence Quick Reference Guide

-# The 4L’s: Liked, Learned, Lacked, Longed For (Pattern)
+# The 4L’s: Liked, Learned, Lacked, Longed For (Pattern of Retrospective Practice)

 A (serious) game to play during retrospectives.